MuchaiG/airbnb-clone-project/README.md

 - Bookings and Reviews: A *Booking* can have at most one *Review*.
 This is a one-to-one relationship.
 The *booking_id* in the *Reviews* table links to the *id* of the *Bookings* table.

 - Bookings and Payments: A *Booking* can have one or more *Payments* (e.g., a deposit and a final payment).
 For simplicity, we can treat this as a one-to-one relationship where a *Booking* has one *Payment*.
 The *booking_id* in the *Payments* table links to the *id* of the *Bookings* table.

+## Feature Breakdown
+This project is built around a set of core features that define the user experience and business logic of a booking platform.
+Each feature is designed to work together to provide a seamless, end-to-end service for both guests and property owners.

+1. **User Management**
+This feature handles all aspects of user authentication and profiles.
+It allows new users to register an account, log in securely, and manage their personal information.
+This is foundational to the application, as it enables users to become either a guest who can book properties or a host who can list them.

+2. **Property Management**
+This module empowers hosts to list, update, and manage their properties.
+It includes functionality for adding new property details, such as location, price, and descriptions, and for editing or removing existing listings.
+This feature is crucial for building the inventory of available accommodations on the platform.

+3. **Booking System**
+The booking system is the central component of the application's business logic.
+It allows guests to search for available properties, select check-in and check-out dates, and make a reservation.
+This feature manages the booking process, ensuring that property availability is accurately reflected and that a reservation is correctly created and associated with the user and property.

+4. **Review and Rating System**
+This feature allows guests to leave feedback on a property after their stay.
+Users can submit a rating and a written review, which helps future guests make informed decisions and provides valuable feedback to property owners.
+This system builds trust and transparency within the community, encouraging high-quality service from hosts.

+5. **Payment Processing**
+The payment processing feature handles secure transactions for all bookings.
+It integrates with a payment gateway to allow guests to pay for their reservations and ensures that the payment status is correctly recorded.
+This is a critical component for the financial integrity of the platform, as it manages the flow of funds between guests and hosts.